dockbuild/dockbuild/README.rst

     CMAKE_VERSION=3.17.1

-2. Create a `new release of CMake for Centos <https://github.com/dockbuild/CMake#maintainers-making-a-cmake-centos5-release>`_

-3. Update CMake version, and create a Pull Request
+2. Update CMake version, and create a Pull Request

 ::